Opioid maker agrees to pay $225M to settle federal probes

 WASHINGTON — An opioid manufacturer has agreed to pay $225 million to resolve federal investigations into allegations that it paid kickbacks and used other illegal marketing tactics to sell a powerful fentanyl spray, authorities said Wednesday.

-The settlement stems from criminal and civil investigations into Insys Therapeutics’ illegal promotion of a powerful painkiller meant for cancer patients with severe pain.
+The settlement stems from criminal and civil probes into Insys Therapeutics Inc.’s scheme to pay doctors in exchange for prescriptions of the drug meant for cancer patients with severe pain.

-It comes a month after Insys founder and four other former executives of the Chandler, Arizona-based company were convicted of bribing doctors across the country to prescribe the drug known as Susbys.
+It comes a month after Insys Founder John Kapoor and four other former executives of the Chandler, Arizona-based company were convicted of bribing doctors across the country to prescribe the drug known as Susbys.

-“For years, Insys engaged in prolonged, illegal conduct that prioritized its profits over the health of the thousands of patients who relied on it,” Massachusetts U.S. Attorney Andrew Lelling said in a statement.
-“Today, the company is being held responsible for that and for its role in fueling the opioid epidemic.
+“For years, Insys engaged in prolonged, illegal conduct that prioritized its profits over the health of the thousands of patients who relied on it,” Massachusetts U.S. Attorney Andrew Lelling said in an emailed statement.
+“Today, the company is being held responsible for that and for its role in fueling the opioid epidemic,” he said.

 Representatives for Insys Therapeutics did not immediately respond to a request for comment.